Awyssa/giok/README.md

 bun start
 ```

 This project was created using `bun init` in bun v1.2.14.
-[Bun](https://bun.sh) is a fast all-in-one JavaScript runtime.